miljinx/yfinance-flask/README.md

 # yfinance-flask

-A simple Flask application that uses [yfinance](https://github.com/ranaroussi/yfinance) to serve stock data.
+Super simple Flask application that uses [yfinance](https://github.com/ranaroussi/yfinance) to serve stock data.
+Watch out for rate limiting!

+The files `app.yaml` and `main.py` are used for deploying on [Google App Engine](https://cloud.google.com/appengine).